The Lower Merion Soccer Club is the result of the merger of four small soccer

 Cannibals defeating CASA (Harrisburg) in the Cup final of their age group.
 The Roadkill also

 took first place in their age group.
-The Vélez also won the prestigious Jefferson Cup in
+The Velez also won the prestigious Jefferson Cup in

-of Eastern United States.
+of Eastern United States at the time.

-In the EPYSA Outdoor State Cups, the Roadkill won the U-11 boys age group while the Vélez
+In the EPYSA Outdoor State Cups, the Roadkill won the U-11 boys age group while the Velez

 won the U-12 boys age group.
-The Vélez became the second LMSC team in two years to qualify
+The Velez became the second LMSC team in two years to qualify

 for the Regional championships.
 The U-13A Arsenal dropped a 2-1 decision in their EPYSA